 - – 5 fresh mint leaves

-- – 1 tablespoon spring onion sliced
+- – 1 spring onion sliced

 - – 1 tablespoon freshly chopped coriander

-- – 2 tablespoons fish sauce
+- – 2 tablespoons fish sauce or Vegan fish sauce

 - – 2 tablespoons lime juice